ana-flo/virology/README.md

 # virology

 Nextsrain based workflow for viral sequence analysis.
+This repository contains snakefiles for running augur and auspice.